-As part of this process, a public hearing was held at 7:00 p.m. on June 18, 2012.
-City Council has continued the Public Hearing for July 2, 2012 at 7:00 pm in Council Chambers at City Hall, 201 Howell Street, Brooksville, Florida 34601 to receive additional public comment on the proposed special assessments.
-All affected property owners have a right to appear at the hearing and to file written comments or objections with the City within twenty days of the notice of the public hearing.
-Click here to see a copy of the original published notice for the public hearing.
+As part of this process, a public hearing was held at 7:00 p.m. on September 11, 2013 in the Council Chambers at City Hall, 201 Howell Avenue, Brooksville, Florida 34601 to receive public comment on adoption of the assessment roll for Fiscal Year 2013-14.
+All affected property owners had the right to appear at the hearing and to file written comments or objections with the City within twenty days of the notice of the public hearing.

-The special assessment will fund in part the costs associated with providing fire protection services and facilities each year beginning October 1, 2012.
+The special assessment will fund in part the costs associated with providing fire protection services and facilities for Fiscal Year 2013-14, which begins October 1, 2013.
 The remainder of the fire protection budget will be funded with other legally available revenues of the City.
-The combination of funding sources offers a significant tax equity tool which will reduce dependence on property taxes alone as the sole source of funding for fire protection services, reduce the demand on the City's other legally available funds, and is intended to achieve a more equitable, balanced, sustainable and dedicated means of funding the City Fire Department's service mission over time.
+The combination of funding sources offers a significant tax equity tool which reduces dependence on property taxes alone as the sole source of funding for fire protection services, reduces the demand on the City's other legally available funds, and achieves a more equitable, balanced, sustainable and dedicated means of funding the City Fire Department's service mission over time.

-The special assessment is an annual assessment which will continue from year to year.
-For the upcoming fiscal year, any assessment will be billed directly by the City to the property owner at the address shown on the records maintained by the county tax collector.
-In future fiscal years, the assessment may be collected pursuant to the tax bill collection method authorized by Section 197.3632, Florida Statutes, in which case the annual assessment will include fees imposed by the county property appraiser and tax collector and will be adjusted as necessary to account for any statutory discounts which are necessitated when employing the efficiencies of collecting the assessments annually on the same bill as property taxes.
+The fire assessment for Fiscal Year 2013-14 will be collected by the Hernando County Tax Collector pursuant to the tax bill collection method authorized by Section 197.3632, Florida Statutes,and may include fees imposed by the county property appraiser and tax collector and may be adjusted as necessary to account for any statutory discounts which are necessitated when employing the efficiencies of collecting the assessments annually on the same bill as property taxes.

-If approved by City Council at the conclusion of the public hearing, the special assessment for each tax parcel will equal the sum of (i) $0.78 per $1,000 of the value of improvements (not land value) attributed to the tax parcel by the county property appraiser (Tier 1) plus (ii) $106 per tax parcel (Tier 2), together with a share of administration and collections costs associated with annual assessment.
-The dollar amount of the proposed special assessment attributable to each tax parcel is available by clicking here or by visiting the offices of the City Clerk, located at City Hall, 201 Howell Avenue, Brooksville, Florida.
+The Fiscal Year 2013-14 fire assessment for each tax parcel will equal the sum of (i) $0.90 per $1,000 of the value of improvements (not land value) attributed to the tax parcel by the county property appraiser (Tier 1) plus (ii) $71 per tax parcel (Tier 2).
+In addition, the 2013 fire assessment for each parcel will include any payment delinquency associated with that parcel from 2012.
+The dollar amount of the special assessment attributable to each tax parcel is available by clicking here or by visiting the offices of the City Clerk, located at City Hall, 201 Howell Avenue, Brooksville, Florida.

-The City does not intend to impose assessments against schools, governmentally-owned property, churches or similarly owned parcels, or on submerged or other parcels determined to be exempted.
+The City does not intend to impose the fire assessment against schools, governmentally-owned property, churches or similarly owned parcels, or on submerged or other parcels determined to be exempted.
 The costs of these exemptions are to be paid from sources other than the special assessments.

 This overview is intended to inform all constituents about the City's efforts to effectively budget and use a blend of legally available revenues to meet its fire service obligations, reduce costs, be efficient and continue to provide a reasonable level of service.
 The mission of the City's Fire Department is to always stand ready to protect the lives and property of the community through exemplary fire education, prevention, suppression and associated emergency rescue services.
 This special assessment provides a supplemental and dedicated means to accomplish these responsibilities.